-It seems hard to believe, but I wrote my PR Death Watch series, which chronicled the blog-560631_1280changing nature of the profession, seven years ago.
+It seems hard to believe, but I wrote my PR Death Watch series, which chronicled the changing nature of the profession, seven years ago.
 One of the tactics that I questioned back then was the media tour:

 “With news cycles dwindling to zero, and media becoming more fractured and democratized, old school strategies like making the time to meet with journalists seem ever more quaint and slow.
 Journalists have their hands full just keeping up with an increasingly competitive marketplace for information.”